junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Cas?"
 Dean's mouth whispers, tentatively, toward the empty road ahead of him.
 Cas's body is still slacking on the ground, but this is not what he means.

 Inside of him, the stir of another existence emerges.
-Dean closes his eyes, searching inside.
+Dean closes his eyes, searching inward.

 At the corner of his head, he finds him.
 Cas looks exactly the same as he remembers him by, the trench coat, the blue tie, the disheveled hair, the bright blue eyes.
 No rings though, and no wings.
 Human like.
 Comfortable and easy to look.